cyberarm/CnC_Remastered_Collection-AI-Boost2/WorkshopContent/README.md

 - The AI Chronotanks no longer jump in groups.
 Human is unable to do this, so it was unfair.
 You can re-enable group-jumps by the .ini file if you like
 - AIBoostLevel is dynamic by the number of enemies/friendlies he personally sees, to rebalance unfair groups (Can be enabled/disabled/tweaked using the .ini file.)
 - You can now set the boost for your allies and your ennemies independently (when dynamic AI boost is disabled)
-- Free-For-All detection, it automatically disables Dynamic AI in these cases because there are no teams so noting to rebalance
+- Free-For-All detection, it automatically disables Dynamic AI in these cases because there are no teams so nothing to rebalance
-- Several tweaks to greatly increase AI intelligence (See new options in the .ini file)
+- A lot of tweaks which greatly increases the AI intelligence (See new options in the .ini file also)
-- Now the AI technology increase more faster
+- Now the AI technology levels-up more faster
 - AI build more air units/defenses and GAP generators
+- Selling buildings to restore power or cash is smarter now

 Hotfix:
 - Sometimes harvesters could go to the other side of the map instead of going to the nearest Tiberium field.
 It's fixed now (Thanks to Cyberarm)